Want to celebrate Sukkot without a sukkah this year? You’re not alone.

 The sukkah, a temporary structure that isn’t nearly as sturdy as our homes, also reminds us of how fortunate we are to have a place to live with a roof over our head.
 Unfortunately, not everyone is so lucky.
 Sukkot is a great time to explain this to your kids and to volunteer (again, options may be limited due to coronavirus) and/or to give money to a homeless shelter.

 If you can’t visit the real thing, why not make a sukkah out of food?
 This gingerbread house-like activity is popular with kids and adults alike.
-Join us for a virtual sukkah building event on October 2.
-It’s designed for families with kids 3-6.
+We have three events coming up.
+Couples can join us on October 2 for Edible Sukkot with 18Doors and OneTable, and families can join us for Edible Sukkah Making for Kids on October 4 and again on October 5 with 18Doors and MMJCCM.
 We hope to see you there!

 In the Bible, Sukkot is one of three harvest festivals (along with Passover and Shavuot) and it was originally considered a thanksgiving for the fall harvest.
 If you grow your own fruits and vegetables, get picking and cooking, and if not you can go to a farmer’s market or farm and buy or pick produce.
 Then use the local harvest to make yourself delicious meals during the holiday.
 See some of our favorite recipes for inspiration.